beekhof/rss-operator/doc/design/replication.md

 Under normal circumstances, the replication operator allows the STS controller to manage the shutdown of application primaries.
-However when the configured number of replicas exceeds the configured number of replicas, then potentially there are copies of the application running on pods that the STS controller has no need to terminate.
+However when the configured number of replicas exceeds the configured number of replicas, then potentially there are copies of the application running on Pods that the STS controller has no need to terminate.
 So the operator will look for primaries with the _lowest_ sequnce number and/or _highest_ index and invoke the configured `stop` command on them in series until only the required number of masters